canonical/snapd/docs/security.md

 * sets up the seccomp filter
 * executes the app under an AppArmor profile under a default nice value

-The launcher is used when launching both services and when using CLI binaries.
+The launcher is used when launching both services and CLI binaries.
 The security policy and launcher enforce application isolation as per the snappy FHS.

-This combination of restrictive AppArmor profiles (which mediate file access, applicaiton execution, Linux capabilities(7), mount, ptrace, IPC, signals, coarse-grained networking), clearly defined application-specific filesystem areas, whitelist syscall filtering via seccomp and device cgroups provides for strong application confinement and isolation (see below for future work).
+This combination of restrictive AppArmor profiles (which mediate file access, application execution, Linux capabilities(7), mount, ptrace, IPC, signals, coarse-grained networking), clearly defined application-specific filesystem areas, whitelist syscall filtering via seccomp and device cgroups provides for strong application confinement and isolation (see below for future work).